Are you really free? If you’re like most middle-aged people, you’re probably living a life to serve the system.

 Do you have hopes and dreams?
 Save them for between the hours of 10:00pm and 11:00pm.

-The time each of us has to actually do what we want is minimal.
+The time each of us have to actually do what we want is minimal.
 If you’re like me, you have to find enjoyment in the daily chores.

 The funny thing is, most jobs don’t require 8-9 hours.
 How much of your day is wasted?
 This has become especially apparent when we started working from home.
 This new setup is amazing!
 I can get my work and daily errands done much faster than before.

 But the system doesn’t like it.
-The system wants us indebted with little free time.
+The system wants us indebted with minimal free time.
 This keeps us dependent on our employers for money.
-Moreover, with little spare time we blindly purchase short-lived dopamine hits – retail therapy, objects of desire.
+Moreover, with little spare time we blindly purchase short-lived dopamine hits – retail therapy, objects of desire – benefiting our employers.
 The house always wins.

 Yeah, that’s it…your pusher wants you to happily return every penny he provides you so you’re totally dependent.
 It keeps you coming back for more, despite hating every minute of it.